Turbomachinery CFD Training Package, Advanced

-Turbomachinery CFD Simulation Package, ANSYS Fluent Training fro ADVANCED Users
+Turbomachinery CFD Simulation Package, 10 ANSYS Fluent Training for ADVANCED Users

-This CFD training package is prepared for ADVANCED users of ANSYS Fluent software in the Turbomachinery area including 10 practical exercises.
+Turbomachinery CFD Simulation Training Package is prepared for ADVANCED users of ANSYS Fluent software in the Turbomachinery area including 10 practical exercises.
 You will learn and obtain comprehensive training on how to simulate projects.
 The achieved knowledge will enable you to choose the most appropriate modeling approaches and methods for applications and CFD simulations.

 Study number 2 investigates the water flow on the horizontal axis water turbine (HAWT) blades so that the purpose of the problem is to investigate the distribution of velocity and pressure on the wall of the blade.
 There are two areas around the blades, including a cylindrical area just around the blades and a large area around the cylinder.
 The flow of water in the large outer space behaves like a normal flow, while in the cylindrical region around the blades, the rotational flow is caused by the rotational motion of the blades.

 In project number 3, a water wheel as an example of Pelton turbines is simulated.
 Most water wheels are mounted vertically on a horizontal axis, and can also be mounted horizontally on a vertical shaft.
 The wheels are perpendicular to certain parts of the turbine due to reduced friction force and increased nozzle thrust.